Ammarpad/OutreachyProposal/README.md

 # OutreachyProject
+This is part of a proposal for [Outreachy Internship 2021](https://www.outreachy.org/).

-A collection of python modules to work with Wikidata structured data and Wikipedia articles.
+This repo is a collection of python modules to work with Wikidata structured data and Wikipedia articles.
 All the modules require Python 3.7.x and [Pywikibot package](https://github.com/wikimedia/pywikibot).
 Additionally, `fix_netflix_id_mismatch.py` requires [BeautifulSoup library](https://pypi.org/project/beautifulsoup4/) while `fix_soundcloud_id_mismatch.py` requires both  BeautifulSoup and [Soundcloud-lib](https://pypi.org/project/soundcloud-lib/).

-They are not much cohesive now and some parts are heavily personalized to my local environment or use hardcoding where not necessary, as this is both work-in-progress and proof-of-concept.
+They are not much cohesive or ready for external use now and some parts are heavily personalized to my local environment or use hardcoding where not necessary, as this is both work-in-progress and proof-of-concept.
 The main project aim is to eventually coalesce and refactor them into a robust, reusable and extensible script or set of scripts to help in continuous [synchronization of data between Wikidata and Wikipedias](https://phabricator.wikimedia.org/T276329).

 1. **outreachyscript.py:**
    - This is the initial module created.
 It has functions to play with the DataSite/Wikidata, (print content of a page, load wikibase Item, append text to a page e.t.c).
 It also has functions to actually edit the content pages, add a claim to an